josh-hs-ko/Thesis/README.md

 This implements, in Agda, a framework of composable datatype refinements and relational algebraic ornamentation based on [McBride's work on ornaments](http://personal.cis.strath.ac.uk/~conor/pub/OAAO/LitOrn.pdf), and forms the basis of [the author's DPhil dissertation](https://github.com/josh-hs-ko/dissertation/blob/master/dissertation.pdf).

-All files typecheck with Agda 2.4.2.4 and Standard Library 0.10.
+All files typecheck with Agda 2.4.3 (commit 87d25ccc) and Standard Library 0.10 (commit 08e95de5).

 See [the author's (old) homepage](http://www.cs.ox.ac.uk/people/hsiang-shang.ko/) for more information, including published papers.